jmunzer/bulk_tools/README.md

 ## Report Files

 - Report files are under the root folder of ./report_files and are separated by function.
-- If you extracted the tool to the suggested location in the above steps, this will be: c:\xampp\htdocs\bulk_tools-master\report_files\
+- If you extracted the tool to the suggested location in the above steps, this will be: c:\xampp\htdocs\bulk_tools-master\report_files\.
+Alternatively, you can find quick links to the report files from the index page > Output Logs > Output Directory